 - Vendors have neat items to buy, so send a few dollars of spending money.

-- To be in the Camporee choir a pathfinder needs to send in an audition recording and attend practices while at the Camporee, so make sure the pathfinder leader knows ahead of time that the pathfinder has a commitment for certain hours of the day and won't be with the rest of the club during those times.
+- To be in the Camporee choir a pathfinder needs to attend practices while at the Camporee, so make sure the pathfinder leader knows ahead of time that the pathfinder has a commitment for certain hours of the day and won’t be with the rest of the club during those times.

 - Start fundraising early.
 One of the best ways to help your Pathfinder club is by assisting your Club Director to raise funds now for Oshkosh!
-Please don't wait until 2019!
+Please don’t wait until it’s too late!

 - Get Fundraising Ideas on the Fundraising webpage.

 - Find out from the Director how much the trip to Oshkosh will cost.